fraenkel-lab/image-preprocessing/README.md

 # image-preprocessing

+### Conda Environment Setup

+In order to continue with this image processing pipeline, you need to have a suitable environment with the necessary packages.
+You can find yml.file to create the environment (additional information for creating the environment can be found: [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))

 ### Image Format Conversion

 The TIF image format is usually the preferred format for preprocessing.
 Therefore if the raw images are in a different format, one would need to convert it to TIF.